 The amount of imported fireworks is used as activity data for the whole time series since 1990.
-The emission factors are from Guidebook 2016,d the amount of imported fireworks is presented in Table 4.86 and the emissions in Table 4.87
+The emission factors are from Guidebook 2019.
+The amount of imported fireworks is presented in Table 4.86 and the emissions in Tables 4.87a and b.